M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Analysis and Discussion

 \subsection{Case Study}

-To explore the internal interaction dynamics of MAD, we analyze two representative cases in Figure~\ref{fig:case_llm_debate}.
-The first case, \textit{misleading of correct answers}, shows an agent being swayed from a correct initial thought by peer errors, leading to a group-level "herding effect."
-Conversely, the \textit{correction of incorrect answers} illustrates how debate helps agents identify and rectify logical flaws, thereby mitigating individual hallucinations.
-These qualitative findings reveal that while MAD leverages collective intelligence, its success depends heavily on the agents' ability to balance consensus with independent verification.
+To further explore the internal interaction dynamics of MAD, we analyze the debate history and find two representative cases, as shown in Figure~\ref{fig:case_llm_debate}.
+These examples provide an intuitive view of how multi-agent discussion can either help or hinder the final decision-making process.
+The first case, \textit{misleading of correct answers}, shows an agent being swayed away from an initially correct line of reasoning by incorrect peer responses, eventually leading to a group-level ``herding effect.''
+In contrast, the second case, \textit{correction of incorrect answers}, illustrates how debate can help agents identify and rectify logical flaws in each other's reasoning, thereby mitigating individual hallucinations and improving the final outcome.
+These qualitative findings reveal that while MAD can leverage collective intelligence to refine reasoning, its success depends heavily on the agents' ability to balance consensus with independent verification and resist being misled by persuasive but incorrect arguments.